Why Your SEO Strategy Should Include User Intent

-It can be difficult not to be blinded by search volume count when researching keywords.
-This is why many SEO professionals miss valuable opportunities to utilize long-tail keywords with strong user intent.
+Provides valuable keyword suggestions: It can be difficult not to be blinded by search volume count when researching keywords.
+This is why many professionals miss valuable opportunities to utilize long-tail keywords with strong user intent.
 But, once you shift your attention to user intent, you’ll uncover what users are actually typing (or saying) into search fields, helping you to approach the situation more like a user yourself, instead of an SEO guru.

-Relevant, quality, and original content has always been a pillar for successful SEO strategies, but the key is creating content that speaks directly to the needs and interests of the audience that you’re trying to reach.
+Guides and strengthens content strategies: Relevant, quality and original content has always been a pillar for successful SEO strategies, but the key is creating content that speaks directly to the needs and interests of the audience that you’re trying to reach.
 It’s about uncovering which long-tail keywords are being used, and then what information you’re able to derive from that.
 From there, it’s about using that information to inform your content strategies.
 Content that is based on user intent is much more focused, and therefore, more impactful.

 Start Integrating User Intent into Your SEO Strategy

 Combining search intent and SEO strategies can greatly impact the success of your firm.
 The team at 9Sail can help you reach your SEO goals.
 Contact 9Sail today to get started.